Masahiko Kimura: Kimura vs. Hélio Gracie

 In the early 1950s, Kimura founded Kokusai Pro Wrestling Association.
 He was also invited by Rikidōzan to compete as a professional wrestler in his Japan Pro Wrestling Association.
 They performed both as tag team partners and as opponents, but Kimura was not marketed or publicized as much as Rikidōzan.
-The Rikidōzan vs. Kimura match for the Japanese Professional Wrestling Heavyweight title was the first high-profile match, but, according to Kimura, it didn't go as planned, being one of the earliest examples of a shoot in modern professional wrestling.
+In 1954, their series of matches with the Canadian Sharpe Brothers, who were portraying foreign villains, were the first high-profile pro wrestling matches in Japan and led to a pro wrestling boom.

+The Rikidōzan vs. Kimura match on 22 December 1954 for the Japanese Heavyweight Championship was a high-profile match, but, according to Kimura, it didn't go as planned, being one of the earliest examples of a shoot in modern professional wrestling.
 The match was supposed to go to a draw and set up a series of rematches, but they never happened.
 During its course, in a spot in which Kimura would let Rikidōzan strike him with a karate chop in the chest, Rikidōzan broke the script and attacked Kimura for real, striking him in the neck instead and using full force.
 According to the judoka, the chop hit his neck arteries and he was rendered unconscious, while his opponent started to kick him on the ground.
 Rikidōzan won the match by knockout, and Kimura never received a rematch.

 On December 8, 1963, while partying in a Tokyo nightclub, Rikidōzan was stabbed with a urine-soaked blade by gangster Katsushi Murata who belonged to the ninkyō dantai Sumiyoshi-ikka.
 He died a week later of peritonitis on December 15.
 Kimura's participation in the incident was suspected, as he is quoted in his autobiography as saying: "I could not forgive his treachery.
 That night, I received a phone call informing me that several ten yakuza are on their way to Tokyo to kill Rikidozan."
 However, Japanese author Toshiya Masuda would release in 2011 the book Why Kimura Didn't Kill Rikidozan, in which this theory is dismissed.

 Kimura formed the International Pro Wrestling Force (IPWF), a promotion based in his hometown of Kumamoto, as a local affiliate of The Japan Wrestling Association (JWA).
 Although JWA later took over operations, IPWF is remembered for being the first Japanese promotion to introduce Mexican Lucha Libre wrestlers.

 Some biographers note that his professional wrestling career began shortly after his wife was diagnosed with tuberculosis, and it is speculated by some that he began professional wrestling to pay for her medication.
 Indeed, the predicament was likely beyond the financial means of a police instructor, which was his paying job prior to professional wrestling.

 In the Korean film about Rikidozan released in 2004, Kimura is portrayed by Masakatsu Funaki but his surname is written Imura rather than Kimura.